 Cleveland Clinic Experience is an enterprise-wide initiative developed to enhance and transform the culture at Cleveland Clinic by integrating exceptional employee and patient experiences.

 This formula was used to identify the initiative: Exceptional Employee Experience + World Class Patient Experience = Cleveland Clinic Experience.

 The objectives of Cleveland Clinic Experience are to provide an opportunity for all caregivers to align themselves with Cleveland Clinic’s mission, values, expected service behaviors, Respond with H.E.A.R.T.® service recovery model and serving leadership principles in order to put Patients First and deliver World Class Care.

 Cleveland Clinic Experience, our cultural transformation, is now part of new caregiver, nursing and resident orientations and is an integral part of the performance management process.

 Healing Services are holistic care experiences that support your well-being and naturally help you relax and heal during your hospital stay.
-Healing Services are provided by the Healing Services Team, which includes holistic nurses, Spiritual Care chaplains, licensed massage therapists, Reiki and Healing Touch™ practitioners, and supervised volunteers.
-The Healing Services Team is a partnership between the Office of Patient Experience and the Spiritual Care Department.
+Healing Services are provided through the Center for Spiritual Care, which includes holistic nurses, Spiritual Care chaplains, and Reiki practitioners.

-Healing Services are offered to patients, families and employees, free of charge, at Cleveland Clinic main campus.
-Patients and families can call 216.445.9543.
+Healing Services are offered to patients, families and employees, free of charge.
+Patients and families can call 216.444.2518.
 Any Cleveland Clinic staff member can order Healing Services via the electronic medical record.